dev-pasa/Algorithms-In-JavaScript/README.md

-# Learning algorithms in JavaScript
+# Learning Algorithms in JavaScript

 - Practice a set of coding challenges and try to solve them in JavaScript